fibercrypto/libskyfiber-dotnet/lib/skyapi/docs/DefaultApi.md

 [[Back to README]](../README.md)

-## BlocksGet
+## Blocks

-> Object BlocksGet (int? start = null, int? end = null, List<int?> seqs = null)
+> InlineResponse2001 Blocks (int? start = null, int? end = null, List<int?> seq = null)

-blocksHandler returns blocks between a start and end point,

-or an explicit list of sequences.
-If using start and end, the block sequences include both the start and end point.
-Explicit sequences cannot be combined with start and end.
-Without verbose.
+Returns the balance of one or more addresses, both confirmed and predicted.
+The predicted balance is the confirmed balance minus the pending spends.

 ### Example